-Note: The single RED wire with the female terminal that comes out of the fuel pump relay base is a test lead only.
-It is not connected to anything. .
-See note in Section 7.1 on p.
-20.
+Note: The single RED wire with the female terminal that comes out of the fuel pump and ignition relay base is a test lead only.
+It is not connected to anything.
+See note in Section 7.1 pump when the key is on and in start.